Failure to Stop and Render Aid

 Under Tex.
 Transp.
 Code Ann. § 550.024, a driver who hits a parked car must stop immediately and find the owner of the car that was hit or leave a note for the owner of the car giving the name and address of the individual who hit the car in a noticeable place.

-Hit and Run with Unattended Property
+Hit and Run Penalties for Hitting Unattended Property

 Under Section 550.025 of the Texas Transportation Code requires an individual who is involved in an accident that results only in damage to unattended property such as a fixture or landscaping on or next to a highway is required to take reasonable steps to find and notify the owner or person in charge of the property and give them information required after an accident.